Meaning of Numbers: The Number 430

 The rich meaning of the number 430 comes from God's promises to Abraham and his deliverance of the children of Israel from Egyptian bondage.

 In Genesis 15 God, talking directly to Abraham, says, "I am the Lord that brought you out of Ur of the Chaldees, to give you this land to inherit it."
 Abraham's response is "Lord God, by what shall I know that I shall inherit it?"
 (Genesis 15:7 - 8, HBFV throughout).

-After God had Abraham perform various sacrifices, including a heifer, he made a covenant with him.
-The next day (Nisan 15 on the Hebrew calendar) the Lord stated that although his descendants would be afflicted in a foreign land he would deliver them and bring them back (Genesis 15:13 - 16).
-These descendants would inherit the territory promised to Abraham (verses 18 - 21).
+After God had Abraham perform various sacrifices he made a covenant with him.
+The next day the Lord stated that although his descendants would be afflicted in a foreign land for 400 years he would deliver them.

 The children of Israel, 430 years to the day after God made his promise to Abraham, left Egypt a free nation on Nisan 15.
 This special day, which took place after the Passover when the firstborn were spared, is known as "a night to be much observed."

 Now the sojourning of the children of Israel in Egypt was four hundred and thirty years.
 And it came to pass at the end of the four hundred and thirty years (430), it was even on that very same day, all the armies of the Lord went out from the land of Egypt.
 It is a night to be much observed to the Lord for bringing them out from the land of Egypt.
 (Exodus 12:40 - 41).